oracle-livelabs/apex/online-bookstore-app/download-instructions/download-instructions.md

     !["Page Designer"](images/19-9-5.png "")

-## Task 10: Update ICON_URL for the application icon in the emails
+## Task 10: Update ICON_URL for the Application Icon in the Emails

 1. Click **App Builder**.